Wrexham General station

 sign-out

 The North Wales Mineral Railway was first on the scene, set up in 1844 to create a railway between Chester and Ruabon.
 Eventually this line passed to the Great Western Railway, which named the station Wrexham General and rebuilt it from 1909 to 1912.
-The distinctive shape of the station building’s roof – which you can look down on from the road bridge across the tracks – was a feature of GWR stations of that period.
+The distinctive shape of the station building’s roof (which you can look down on from the road bridge) was a feature of GWR stations of that period.

-The other station here, Wrexham Exchange, was to the west, on a railway opened in 1863 by the Wrexham, Mold and Connah’s Quay Railway.
-This line eventually became the only Welsh outpost of the London & North Eastern Railway, better known for the Flying Scotsman and other trains on the East Coast Main Line.
-From Exchange, trains ran north to the port town of Birkenhead.
-In the other direction they turned sharp left, dived under the GWR line and continued to Wrexham Central, Bangor-on-Dee and Ellesemere.
+The other station here, Wrexham Exchange, lay on the 1863 line of the Wrexham, Mold and Connah’s Quay Railway.
+This line became the only Welsh outpost of the London & North Eastern Railway, famous for the Flying Scotsman on the East Coast Main Line.
+From Exchange, trains to Birkenhead or to Wrexham Central, Bangor-on-Dee and Ellesmere.

 William Page, who drove the Wynnstay Arms’ omnibus, died in 1866 after a gust of wind blew papers from his pocket at Wrexham General.
 He retrieved them from the track but then noticed he’d missed one, so he jumped back down to fetch it – about five metres ahead of an approaching engine.